NyiajNpis/startup/README.md

 ### Key Features:

--Authenticated User Accounts over HTTPS
+- Authenticated User Accounts over HTTPS
--Display of current posts
+- Display of current posts
--Post updates including changes, current upvote count, and new posts shown in real time -User posts containing text showing a location and attached list selected from available flavors -Ability for Users to interact with other posts to upvote them -Ability for admin to delete offensive or inaccurate posts
+- Post updates including changes, current upvote count, and new posts shown in real time
+- User posts containing text showing a location and attached list selected from available flavors
+- Ability for Users to interact with other posts to upvote them
+- Ability for admin to delete offensive or inaccurate posts

 ## Class Technologies
 - **HTML** - Basic structure and organization of icons and information.
 Three pages, one for login, one for adding new post, and one for viewing and interacting with existing posts